 A few possible reasons:

-- Innovation: A more diverse perspective can improve team decision making.
-If everyone sitting around a board room has similar experiences and perspectives, that could create unintentional blind spots in decision-making.
+- Promote innovation: A more diverse perspective can improve team decision making.
+If everyone sitting around a board room has similar experiences and perspectives that could create unintentional blind spots in decision-making.
 Further, innovative products and services that arise from diverse perspectives can allow companies to tap new markets and add new revenue sources for a company.